PID Control

 Robotic Arm Positioning

-Used in mobile manipulators to ensure the robotic arm stops exactly at the pick/drop coordinate without shuddering or overshooting.
+Powers mobile manipulators so the arm nails the exact pick/drop spot without shaking or overshooting.

 Dynamic Obstacle Avoidance